AaronRutley/valetpress/readme.md

 fi
 ```

-## To use:
+## Available Commands:

-`vp empty` will
+`vp empty`

-- Ask for the name of your project, enter something like `myproject`.
+- Will ask for the name of your project, enter something like `myproject`.
 - Download WordPress into a directory like `~/Sites/myproject`
-- Setup the database called 'myproject' & configure the install
+- Setup the database called `myproject` & configure the install
-- Create a user 'myproject' with a temp password of `password`
+- Create a user `myproject` with a temp password of `password`
 - Remove the default plugins and themes (leaves twentysixteen)
 - Have `myproject.dev` running in just a few seconds

+`vp clone`

+- Will ask for the name of your project, enter something like `myproject`.
+- Download WordPress into a directory like `~/Sites/myproject`
+- Setup the database called `myproject` & configure the install
+- Create a user `myproject` with a temp password of `password`
+- Remove the `wp-content` directory
+- Ask you to enter a URL for the git repo
+- Clone the repo into `wp-content`
+- Update and activate all plguins
+- Have `myproject.dev` running in just a few seconds

-`vp create` will
+`vp create`
-- Ask for the name of your project
+- Will ask for the name of your project
-- Clone down a starter repo & run `npm install` & gulp.
+- Clone down a starter repo, run `npm install` & run `gulp`.
 - (At the moment this is very custom to my workflow It's best you customise this for your own use)

-`vp start` will
+`vp start`
-- List all projects in your `~/Sites` directory and ask you to choose one
+- Will list all projects in your `~/Sites` directory and ask you to choose one
 - Backup the database
 - Update WP core and plugins with WP-CLI
 - Navigate to the theme folder (if it matches the project name)
 - Start gulp
 - (It's best you customise this for your own use)

-`vp delete` will
+`vp delete`
-- Ask for the name of the project you would like to delete
+- Will ask for the name of the project you would like to delete
+- Ask you to confim you wish to delete the project
 - Delete the database for that project
 - Delete the directory for that project

-`vp help` will
+`vp help`
 - Display a summary of available commands

 ##  Notes